For businesses aiming to control costs and improve cash flow visibility, implementing a structured purchase order (PO) process is essential.

 The biggest benefit of a purchasing system is that it allows you to easily create purchase order requests from catalogs, speeding up the purchasing process.

 Let’s say Sally wants to purchase office supplies from Amazon.com.
-She can login to ProcureDesk and click on the supplier logo to start the process.
+She can log in to ProcureDesk and click on the supplier logo to start the process.

 She can then pick up the supplies she needs to purchase, but instead of placing the order, the system routes her back to ProcureDesk.